haru3613/getting-started-solution-template/README.md

 ## Start synchronizing devices with AWS IoT

 This solution enables MQTT protocol through a service : _Mqtt_.
 Set up is important and all steps must be followed carefully.
 Initially, user should have an AWS account with access on IoT-Core, and should open *AWS IoT dashboard page*.
+Read then carefully paragraph "important".
 Let's start !
 By using this template, start filling some AWS credentials and certificate values.
 In `service`-> `Mqtt`, which contains blank fields initially.
 It is explained here :

  ![AWS IoT Tab location.png](readme_resources/tabAWS.png)